About

 Background

 I trained as a microbiologist at Ghent University, completing a PhD in biochemistry and microbiology before moving into business.
-The arc since has been about turning microbial science and fermentation into practical products and durable companies — across agriculture, food, health, feed, fuel, and industrial biotech.
+The arc since has been about turning microbial science and fermentation into new and more sustainable products — and the durable companies behind them — across agriculture, food, health, feed, fuel, and industrial biotech.

 Between 2005 and 2008 I co-authored the business plan and helped raise €21 million in public-private funding for the Bio Base Europe Pilot Plant, the open-access fermentation facility that today supports much of European bio-economy R&D.